r-grandorder/tri-hermes/src/LN/notes.md

 [type:venus] ten no nakigara|heaven’s corpse

-# An [Aristoteles} estimated to be 1000 meters long.
+# An [Aristoteles] estimated to be 1000 meters long.
 It appeared after the [great war] flying in the sea of clouds.
 Its shape was never confirmed; its details were unknown.

 A winged lifeform.
 Nearer to [mankind] in shape than its fellow [Aristoteles].